CityOfZion/standards/nodes.md

 bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)
 ```

-To access the create a SHH tunnel and open a browser to localhost:19999
+To access it, create a SHH tunnel and open a browser to localhost:19999

 ```shell
 ssh -f canesin@SERVERIP -L 19999:SERVERIP:19999 -N